Frequently Asked Questions

 Hands-on learning: Throughout your time here at NDSU, your classroom learning will be enhanced by extensive hands-on opportunities.
 Students are engaged in their labs, studios, team-based class projects, and extra-curricular activities.

-High quality education: The College of Engineering offers ABET accredited degrees in six different engineering disciplines and an ACCE accredited degree in Construction Management.
+High quality education: The College of Engineering offers ABET accredited degrees in eight different engineering disciplines and an ACCE accredited degree in Construction Management.
 Many employers who recruit here comment on how well prepared our graduates are to “hit the ground running” when they start their full-time jobs.
 Employers are also impressed with the work ethic of our graduates that carries over into their places of employment.

 Affordable and value for your money: Visit our Office of Admission for the estimated costs.